joseasoler/tradergen/FEATURES.md

 * **[Alpha Biomes](https://steamcommunity.com/sharedfiles/filedetails/?id=1841354677):** The biomaterials specialization may have items created from crystalline wood, mushroom stalks or red wood.

+* **[Alpha Genes](https://steamcommunity.com/sharedfiles/filedetails/?id=2891845502):** Genepacks created by TraderGen never contain genes from this mod.
+Rip them from enemies or find them in Biotech lab quests instead!

 * **[Alpha Memes](https://steamcommunity.com/sharedfiles/filedetails/?id=2661356814):** Extensive support for the precepts of this mod.
 Check the Ideology section above for details.